muhammedkhaled95/E-Commerce-Website/README.md

 # E-Commerce Website

-Welcome to the Clothing Branch E-Commerce Website repository.
-This project is designed to provide a seamless online shopping experience for customers looking to purchase clothing items.
+Welcome to the Univendor E-Commerce Website cookie cutter.
+This project is designed to provide a seamless online shopping experience for customers looking to purchase different products.

 ## Table of Contents